socialmediaie/tutorials/docs/README.md

-# Hands on advanced machine learning for information extraction from tweets tasks, data, and open source tools

 ## Abstract

 Information extraction (IE) [<sup>1</sup>] is a common sub-area of natural language processing that focuses on identifying structured data from unstructured data.
 One example of IE is to identify named entities in a text, e.g., &quot;**Barack Obama** served as the president of the **USA**&quot;.
 Here, Barack Obama and USA are named entities of types of PERSON and LOCATION, respectively.
 Another example is to identify sentiment expressed in a text, e.g., &quot;This movie was awesome&quot;.
 Here, the sentiment expressed is positive.
 Finally, identifying various linguistic aspects of a text, e.g., part of speech tags, noun phrases, dependency parses, etc., which can serve as features for additional IE tasks.